iamSShan/machine_learning_algorithms/supervised/ensemble/bagging/randomForest/README.md

 	* for classification model: Confusion Matrix, Precision, Recall, F1 score
 	* for regression mode: R2, Adjusted R2, MSE, RMSE, MAE

+* Cost Function for random forest: Gini impurity or Entropy, in case of regression it is MSE

 ### Hyperparameters in random forest